 From time to time the school may add software applications for use in a particular course.
 The licenses for this software require that the software be deleted from laptops at the completion of the course.
 Periodic checks of laptops will be made to ensure that students have deleted software that is no longer required in class and that the school has not exceeded its licenses.

 Students must not load additional apps onto their laptop.
 Students are responsible for maintaining the integrity of all the apps required for facilitating academic activities.
 If for any reason, a student needs additional software, the student must get the consent of the Technical Support Center.
 Any software added must meet the criteria below.

 - The software must be appropriate for the school environment and must not infringe on the productivity of the classroom

 - All software must be licensed and required for school.

 - Software cannot be violent games and computer images containing obscene or pornographic material.

 Upgrade versions of licensed software will be made available from time to time.
 Updates will automatically run when the student logs-in at school.
 Students are expected to follow the prompts and instructions that might appear on the screen.

 The laptop has anti-virus protection software.
 This software will scan the hard drive for known viruses.
 As with software upgrades, the District will update virus protection.

 Students may be selected at random to provide their laptop for inspection.
-If technical difficulties occur or illegal software is discovered, the student will copy all files into a OneDrive folder.
+If technical difficulties occur or illegal software is discovered, the student will copy all school-appropriate files into a OneDrive folder.
 The hard drive will then be re-formatted and authorized software will be installed.
 The school does not accept responsibility for the loss of any software deleted due to a re-format or reimage.